robbelouwet/masterthesis-forkskinny/reports/second_semester/week10.md

 # Monday

 So I implemented both Ideas and there is a speed up but it's still way too slow.
-I think the problem is that my implementation oftwen switches from SIMD to general-purpose registers.
+I think the problem is that my implementation often switches from SIMD to general-purpose registers.
 Like this whole concept of ambiguous data (with this union structs, that you can access it as simd lane or as array of 4 ints) actually bears a disadvantage because when you do such a swap, it needs to leave the SIMD register and get stored in mem, THEN loaded into GP registers and takes up a lot of cpu cycles.
 I'm adjusting the